zenvin-dev/UnitySettingsFramework/README.md

 	- Built-in JSON and binary serializers
 - Little memory overhead: Setting objects are **not** cloned during runtime
 - Additional settings can be added during runtime by loading a json string (great for modding support)
+- [Version 3.0.0+] Component-based workflow to allow for easier extending of Setting or Setting Group behaviour

 # Installation
 This package can be installed through the Unity Package Manager using the following URL: